J-Subhradeep/J-Subhradeep/README.md

 ## Full Stack Developer (Django, React, IoT, Image Processing, Java, J2EE, PostgreSQL, Redis)

 - 🏆 Smart India Hackathon 2022 Software Edition(Senior) Winner <br>
+- 🏆 Rajasthan Police Hackahton 1.0, 2024 Winner <br>
-- 🌐 Experienced in Full Stack Web Development with React Js, Django, Java etc. <br>
+- 🌐 Experienced in Full Stack Web Development with React Js, Python, Java etc. <br>
 - 👨‍💻 200+ Problems Solved on LeetCode Platform.<br>

-I am a professional Web Application Developer with 2+ years of experience in React Js and Django, I am very much enthusiast in this field, till now I have explored many frameworks like PHP, Java EE, Java Swing, Django Rest Framework, Django Channels, React Js, Redux, Vite etc.<br>
+I am a professional Web Application Developer with 2+ years of experience in React Js and Django, I am very much enthusiast in this field, till now I have explored many frameworks like PHP, Java EE, Java Swing, Spring, Spring Boot, Django Rest Framework, Django Channels, React Js, Redux, Vite etc.<br>

 Database is a must thing for software development, I have mostly worked with PostgreSQL along with that also used MySQL, SQLite in several projects, I have also used Redis In Memory Database for server side caching and creating channel layer for django channel applications.<br>